Civil control of the military

-Secretary of the Air Force Verne Orr with Chairman of the Joint Chiefs of Staff General David C. Jones and Air Force Chief of Staff General Lew Allen and Air Force Vice Chief of Staff General Robert C. Mathis at a ceremony in Bolling Air Force Base in 1982.
-In this capacity the Secretary of the Air Force serves as the civilian head of the Department of the Air Force which includes the U.S. Air Force and Space Force.
-As the civilian head, the Secretary of the Air Force also oversees most of the Department of the Air Force operational and day-to-day activities.
-The service chiefs which include the Air Force Chief of Staff and Chief of Space Operations also report directly to the Secretary of the Air Force, but not the Chairman of the Joint Chiefs of Staff.
-Although the Chairman of the Joint Chiefs of Staff can be a four-star general from either the Air Force or the Space Force, the Chairman of the Joint Chiefs of Staff reports directly to the Secretary of Defense and the President of the United States, due to their status as the highest-ranking and most senior military officer in the United States Armed Forces.
+Secretary of the Air Force Verne Orr with Chairman of The Joint Chiefs of Staff General David C. Jones and Air Force Chief of Staff General Lew Allen and Air Force Vice Chief of Staff General Robert C. Mathis at a ceremony in Bolling Air Force Base in 1982.
+In this capacity the Secretary of the Air Force served as the civilian head of the Department of the Air Force which includes the U.S. Air Force and Space Force.

 Admiral John B. Nathman (far right) and Admiral William J. Fallon salute during honors arrival of Secretary of the Navy Gordon R. England at a change of command ceremony in 2005.
-A subordinate of the Secretary of Defense, the Secretary of the Navy is the civilian head of the Department of the Navy, which includes the U.S. Navy, the Marine Corps and the Coast Guard (during wartime).
+A subordinate of the civilian Secretary of Defense, the Secretary of the Navy is the civilian Head of the Department of the Navy, which includes the U.S. Navy and the Marine Corps.

-Civil control of the military is a doctrine in military and political science that places ultimate responsibility for a country's strategic decision-making in the hands of the state's civil authority, rather than completely with professional military leadership itself.
-As such, a "fundamental requirement of any nation is to ensure that the activities of its armed forces be subordinated to the political purposes of constitutional government; hence, the armed forces must be under civil control".
-The concept of civil control falls within the overarching concept of civil-military relations representing the "societal imperative that the military remain subordinate to civil authority and that it reflect, to an appropriate degree, societal values and norms".
+Civil control of the military is a doctrine in military and political science that places ultimate responsibility for a country's military strategic decision-making in the hands of the civil authority, rather than with the military leadership itself.